 For this reason, it strikes a balance that is enjoyable in any sleeping position.
 The medium-firm feel won’t give as much pushback as the Birch or Saatva.
 However, the comfort dynamic from the thicker, high-response poly foam layers gives it more versatility, especially for lighter and moderate-weighted sleepers.

-In our performance tests, the Aurora Luxe Hybrid has an overall score of 9.33, which ranks it in the top 5% of all mattresses tested to date.
-Looking specifically at hybrids, the Aurora Luxe is among the 2% of all hybrids.
+In our performance tests, the Aurora Luxe Hybrid has an overall score of 9.24, which ranks it in the top 8% of all mattresses tested to date.
+Looking specifically at hybrids, the Aurora Luxe is also within the top 8%.

 Click here to read the full Brooklyn Bedding Aurora Luxe review.